Kankoda/Web/pages/sdks/vietnameseinput/vietnameseinput.md

 permalink: /sdks/vietnameseinput
 redirect_from: /vietnameseinput

-description: A Swift SDK that lets you add Vietnamese input support with TELEX, VNI & VIQR on all Apple platforms.
 ---

 {% assign product=site.data.vietnameseinput %}
 {% include kankoda/data/sdk name="Vietnamese Input" %}

-Vietnamese Input is a Swift SDK that lets you add Vietnamese input to your product.
-It supports all three major input methods (TELEX, VNI & VIQR) and can be used on all Apple platforms.
+Vietnamese Input is a Swift SDK that lets you add Vietnamese input support to your product.
+It supports the major Vietnamese input methods (TELEX, VNI & VIQR) and can be used on all Apple platforms.

 {% include kankoda/sdks/github-section.md sdk=sdk %}
 {% include kankoda/sdks/pricing-section.html product=sdk free=1 %}